-This denial of our ambiguity and perfectionistic tendency I believe lays the foundation for many types of ideological obsession and zealotry - religious or political.
-The quest for perfectionism, individually and collectively, is the source of much misery and evil in the world.
-Individually, perfectionism is often a defense mechanism against shame and narcissistic injury and collectively it manifests as world-denying and a phantasy for utopia (Du Plessis, 2018).
-Exemplified by the atrocities caused by the collectivist utopic ideals of the most influential and destructive 20th-century political theories - communism and National Socialism - viz. collectivism, historicism, and utopianism.
-Although National Socialism and communism represent opposites on the political spectrum, they have more commonalities than differences, and think otherwise according to English philosopher Sir Roger Scruton (2016, p.
+In the 20th Century, and in the 'shadow' of God, secular true-world ideologies led to large-scale destruction in the forms of communism and fascism.
+Although communism and fascism represent opposites on the political spectrum, they have more commonalities than differences - viz. collectivism, historicism, and utopianism, and to think otherwise, according to English philosopher Roger Scruton, (2016, p.
 201) "is to betray the most superficial understanding of modern history."
-Scruton argues that "[c]ommunism, like fascism, involved the attempt to create a mass popular movement and a state bound together under the rule of a single party, in which there [would] be total cohesion around a common goal ...
-Both aimed to achieve a new kind of social order, unmediated by institutions, displaying an immediate and fraternal cohesiveness" (Scruton, 2016, 200-201).
-Both ideologies argued that a particular form of collectivist utopic society should be pursued.
+Scruton (2016, 200-201) asserts that "[c]ommunism, like fascism, involved the attempt to create a mass popular movement and a state bound together under the rule of a single party, in which there [would] be total cohesion around a common goal ...
+Both aimed to achieve a new kind of social order, unmediated by institutions, displaying an immediate and fraternal cohesiveness."
+Both these trueworld ideologies promoted a collectivist utopic society.
 Both involved a particular conception of social relations cohering around a common goal, guided by a prior historicist vision.
-Both, typical of collectivist and utopic ideologies, identify an 'other' as the 'hindrance' to their utopia - and thus can justify unspeakable horrors in their 'noble' quest to remove the 'hinderance' to their collective utopia.
-Throughout history the basic assumptions and the psychodynamics of the collectivist and utopic mind have not changed, it is merely the type of 'other' - the 'hindrance' - they identified that changes.
+Both, typical of collectivist and utopic ideologies, identified a 'other' as the 'hindrance' to their utopia - and thus can justify unspeakable horrors in their 'holy duty' to remove the 'hinderance' to the actualization of their collective utopia.

-In his book The Poverty of Historicism, Austrian-British philosopher Sir Karl Popper (2002) criticized historicist attempts to foretell the future, arguing that social experiments based on such theories were doomed to failure, because human history is strongly influenced by the growth of knowledge, and we cannot predict the future growth of scientific knowledge.
+In his book The Poverty of Historicism, Austrian-British philosopher Karl Popper (2002) criticized historicist attempts to foretell the future, arguing that social experiments based on such theories were doomed to failure, because human history is strongly influenced by the growth of knowledge, and we cannot predict the future growth of scientific knowledge.
 Moreover, Popper noted we should be wary of the professed 'selflessness' of proponents of collectivist ideologies: